syncfusion-content/blazor-docs/blazor/diagram/group.md

 # NodeGroup in Blazor Diagram Component

 [NodeGroup](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.NodeGroup.html) is used to cluster multiple nodes and connectors into a single element.
-It acts like a container for its children (nodes, nodegroups, and connectors).
+It acts as a container for its children (nodes, node groups, and connectors).
 Every change made to the node group also affects the children.
 Child elements can be edited individually.

 ## Create NodeGroup

 ## How to add nodeGroup while initialize the diagram

-A node group can be added to the diagram model through [Nodes](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Node.html) collection.
-To define an object as node group, add the child objects to the [Children](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.NodeGroup.html#Syncfusion_Blazor_Diagram_NodeGroup_Children) collection of the node group.
-The following code illustrates how to create a node group.
+A node group can be added to the diagram model through the [Nodes](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Node.html) collection.
+To define an object as a node group, add the child objects to the [Children](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.NodeGroup.html#Syncfusion_Blazor_Diagram_NodeGroup_Children) collection of the node group.
+The following code illustrates how to create a node group:

-* While creating node group, its child node needs to be declared before the node group declaration.
+* While creating a node group, its child nodes need to be declared before the node group declaration.

 * Add a node to the existing node group child by using the [Group](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_Group) method.

 * The nodegroup’s [Ungroup](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_Ungroup) method is used to define whether the node group can be ungrouped or not.

-* A node group can be added into a child of another node group.
+* A node group can be added as a child of another node group.

 To create a group using Nodes and Connectors in the Blazor Diagram, refer to the below video link,